wajudev/MCTG/README.md

   fully automated (Read Failures and Selected Solutions).
 Postman was also used to run test number "13 show configured deck different representation", since I couldn't figure out the correct syntax to run it in the shell file.
-  All tests were successful except test 17 (Read Failures and Selected Solutions)

 # `Failures and Selected Solutions`

-  The two biggest sources of error were the lack of knowledge about the structure of a rest server and little to no Java experiences prior to this course.
+  The two biggest sources of error were the lack of knowledge about the structure of a rest api server and little to no Java experiences prior to this course.
   Understanding the structure of the server took some time and raised most of the questions.
 Many attempts finally led to a working result.

   Another problem was , I wasn't sure what to do with the curl script and started programming a console application things got really messy, and I ended up running the script using scratch files, then postman before converting the .bat file to .sh.
-  Anytime I let the curl script (.sh file) run, the server shuts down after executing a few commands. everything seems to be working fine, if I copy and paste in the terminal and not run everything at once.
+  Anytime I let the curl script (.sh file) run, the server shuts down after executing a few commands. everything seems to be working fine, if I copy and paste in the terminal and not run the script at once.

-  Test 13, isn't running in the .sh, but works fine on postman and in scratch files.
+  Test 13, isn't running in the .sh file, but works fine on postman and in scratch files.

-  As mentioned above , test 17 wasn't successful, I'm yet to find a solution to the problem (Empty response body, causing a NULL POINTER Exception).
-  However, in the meantime, I have written unittests for the class(Battle).
-Hopefully, there's enough time to solve this problem.
+  My Battle logic is really flawed, that's something that could be improved.

 # `Unit Tests`